North Las Vegas school locked down after 18-year-old killed on campus

 North Las Vegas police said the shooting happened on the northwest corner of the Canyon Springs High School campus just outside the baseball field.

-The 18-year-old male was found shot on the outer perimeter of the campus and was later pronounced dead at the hospital.
+The 18-year-old male was found shot on the outer perimeter of the campus around 2 p.m. and was later pronounced dead at the hospital.

 Police are still working to confirm if he was a student at the school, acting North Las Vegas Police Chief Justin Roberts said.